garrettgman/garrettgman.github.io/tidying.md

 > "Tidy datasets are all alike but every messy dataset is messy in its own way." – Hadley Wickham

 Data science, at its heart, is a computer programming exercise.
 Data scientists use computers to store, transform, visualize, and model their data.
-As a result, every data science project begins with the same first step: you must prepare your data to use it with a computer.
+As a result, every data science project begins with the same task: you must prepare your data to use it with a computer.
 In the wild, data sets come in many different formats, but each computer program expects your data to be organized in a predetermined way, which may vary from program to program.

 In this book, we will use R to do data science.
 R is an excellent language for data science because with R you can do everything from collect your data (from the web or a database), to transform it, visualize it, explore it, model it, and run statistical tests on it.
 You can also use R to report your results when you are finished, and you can run R interactively, as if you were operating a calculator and not writing computer code.
 Best of all, R is free.